Integrated Human Activity Sensing and Communications: Challenges and Future Opportunities

 \subsection{Multi-person Sensing}

-When there are multiple moving persons in the sensing area, identifying the target of interest or recognizing the activities of multiple persons is a challenging problem in ISAC systems.
-The general idea is to extract the reflected signals of each person and then recognize the corresponding human activity with the separated signals.
-This can be typically realized in two strategies: separation via physical location and moving speed \cite{9194046}, or separation via signal statistics \cite{10.1145/3411816}.
+When there are multiple moving persons in the sensing area, identifying the target of interest or recognizing the activities of multiple persons using wireless signals is a challenging problem.
+The general idea is to extract the reflected signals of each person and then recognize the corresponding human activity relying on the separated signals.
+This can be typically realized in two ways: separation via physical location and velocity \cite{9194046}, or separation via signal statistics \cite{10.1145/3411816}.
 In the first strategy, the signals for different targets may be separated from the spatial dimension by using the range, angle, and/or moving speed information, which requires high resolutions in these domains.
-Furthermore, the reflected signals at different time need to be associated.
-However, because the human body is an extended target, classical data association algorithms such as joint probabilistic data association cannot be straightforwardly applied, which makes it imperative to adapt the ISAC signal association algorithm to human targets.

-In the second strategy, separation via signal statistics, signals from multiple humans may be modelled as a linear sum of statistical independent signals, and the separation can be cast as a blind source separation problem.
-Techniques such as ICA can then be applied to separate the mixed signal \cite{10.1145/3411816}.
-The main challenges of applying this approach are that signals from multiple users may not always be statistically independent, and the signals may not always be linearly combined due to complicated propagation phenomena such as multi-hop and blockage.
+In the second strategy, signals from multiple humans may be modeled as a linear sum of statistical independent signals, and the separation can be cast as a blind source separation problem.